 Title 7, Code of Federal Regulations, sections 210.13 and 220.7 that govern the National School Lunch Program and School Breakfast Program, respectively; require that all participating school sites obtain two annual food safety inspections from the state or local governmental agency responsible for food safety inspections.

 For those SFAs that fail to obtain the two mandatory food safety inspections, the California Department of Education (CDE) requests that they submit a copy of the response from their local environmental health department, stating why the health department could not conduct the inspections.
 If the SFA did not receive a response, the CDE will request a copy of the letter sent to the local environmental health department requesting the inspections.

 Please note, all SFAs that receive the two mandatory food safety inspections every school year will not need to submit documentation to the CDE.

 It is important that all SFAs submit a letter in writing to their local environmental health department requesting the inspections for every school site, and keep a copy of this letter on file.
 If the local environmental health department is unable to conduct the inspections, the SFA should request a response in writing from the local environmental health department, and keep the response on file.

 The CDE recommends that SFAs contact their local environmental health department early in the school year to allow inspectors time to annually conduct the mandated two food safety inspections.
 Please note that it is the responsibility of the SFA to request the two food safety inspections from their local environmental health department and to document their request.

-If you have any questions related to this MB, please contact Stephanie Enright, Child Nutrition Consultant, Northern School Nutrition Programs Unit, by phone at 916-323-0122 or by e-mail at email@example.com.
+If you have any questions related to this MB, please contact Mia Bertacchi, Child Nutrition Assistant, Northern School Nutrition Programs Unit (SNPU), by phone at 916-445-1261 or by email at firstname.lastname@example.org or Lori Porter, Child Nutrition Consultant, Southern SNPU, by phone at 916-322-1454 or by email at email@example.com.